pnoen/Stockify/README.md

 ### Running the Service

-Please ensure that node, java and react is installed on your system.
+Please ensure that Node and Java installed on your system.

 1. Clone the repo
    ```sh